OpenNebula/vOneCloud-docs/source/simple_cloud_deployment/download_and_deploy.rst

 .. image:: /images/edit-settings.png
     :align: center

-If you want for instance to add a new network interface, select Network from the dropdown in New device (at the botton of the dialog):
+If you want for instance to add a new network interface, select Network from the drop-down in New device (at the bottom of the dialog):

 .. image:: /images/add-nic.png
     :align: center